Liuguozhu/monitor/README.en_US.md

 mvn clean assembly:assembly
 ```

-After the package is complete, a `pybbs.tar.gz` file will be generated in the target directory under the project root directory, extract it and run `sh start.sh` to start the forum service.
+After the package is complete, a `monitor.tar.gz` file will be generated in the target directory under the project root directory, extract it and run `sh start.sh` to start the service.

-In addition, the tar.gz file generated after manual packaging is the latest release package in the release on github.
-After downloading, the extracted content is the same.

 ## Test